Two hands, one holding a pen

 The aim of this model policy on grievance procedures is to provide a framework that schools can adopt to allow staff to resolve grievances relating to their employment as quickly and as fairly as possible.

-In this instance, you do not have the right to take a colleague or union rep along although you can ask if you can take such a person with you.
+If the meeting is neither a disciplinary nor grievance hearing, you do not have the right to take a colleague or union rep along although you can ask if you can take such a person with you.
 This will be considered at the employer's discretion.

 How should I prepare for, and conduct myself during, the meeting?